19hours/sg-statutes/Accountants Act - AA2004.md

 #### Savings and transitionals for other written laws

-69\.

-—(1)  In so far as it is necessary for preserving the effect of any written law or document —

-(a) any reference in such written law or document to the repealed Accountants Act shall be construed as a reference to this Act; and
+69\.—(1)  In so far as it is necessary for preserving the effect of any written law or document —(a) any reference in such written law or document to the repealed Accountants Act shall be construed as a reference to this Act; and

 (b) any reference in such written law or document to a registered public accountant or an approved accounting corporation shall be construed as a reference to a public accountant registered under this Act or an accounting corporation approved under this Act.